stillwater-sc/hpr-blas/README.md

 git clone https://github.com/stillwater-sc/universal
 ```

-Either set environment variables MTL_DIR and UNUM_DIR to point to the root directories where you installed MTL and the Universal library, or use the CMake tool and set these variables in the CMake user interface.
+Either set environment variables MTL_DIR and UNIVERSAL_DIR to point to the root directories where you installed MTL and the Universal library, or use the CMake tool and set these variables in the CMake user interface.
 MTL has many options to integrate other high-performance linear algebra libraries and tracing options, but the defaults are sufficient to get started.

 Below shows a successful cmake configuration.